 Team members will compete in three discipline areas (archery, rifle, and shotgun) along with knowledge and skill challenges.
 There will also be animal identification and orientation challenges as well as decision-making tests.

 Hunting team selection will be done through an application process.
 The State 4-H office will select six prospects to prepare for the national competition.
 We will have several practice sessions throughout the winter, and the top-four prospects will be added to the national hunting team.

-Applications are open to senior 4-H members involved in the shooting sports program.
-The application is available online and is due at the State 4-H Office by November 13, 2017.
+Applications for the 2018 team have closed for the season.
 We will notify the selected participants by December 1, 2017 and schedule practice opportunities after that.
 Participants should plan to attend at least three practices from December-May.

 Visit the 2017 State 4-H Shooting Sports page for complete results from the 2017 season.
 Check back regularly for updates and results from the 2018 State 4-H Shooting Sports season!

 State records are recorded each year at the annual South Dakota 4-H Shooting Sports State Shoot.
 Visit State 4-H Shooting Sports: State Match Records to view the most-recent list of state record holders.